TAX COLLECTION

 Tax Sale, Forfeited Land Commission Bid

-The tax sale is conducted as a public auction.
+The tax sale is conducted as a public auction and consists of real property only.
 The opening bid, submitted for the Forfeited Land Commission, will be equal to all delinquent taxes, penalties and costs due plus the current year’s taxes due.
-12-51-50.
+This is an open bid, and bidders must use their numbered bidder cards to place bids.
 If a defaulting taxpayer has more than one item to be sold, as soon as sufficient funds have been accrued to cover all of the defaulting taxpayer’s delinquent taxes, no further items may be sold.
-This is an open bid, and bidders must use their numbered bidder cards to place bids.
+The successful bidder at the Delinquent Tax Sale must pay the full bid amount in legal tender (cash, cashier’s check, certified check, or money order) to the County Tax Collector by 5:00 pm the day of the Tax Sale.
+The successful bidder will receive a receipt for the purchase money.
+This receipt must be kept by the bidder, as it will be necessary to receive refunds if applicable.
+If the successful bidder fails to remit the tax bid amount, he or she is then liable for $500.00 per property, which is collectible by the Tax Collector.

-12-51-100.
 Upon the real estate being redeemed, the successful purchaser, at the delinquent tax sale, shall promptly be notified by mail to return the tax sale receipt to the Delinquent Tax Collector, in order to be expeditiously refunded the purchase price plus the interest provided in Section 12-51-90.

 Redemption Period

 The defaulting taxpayer, any grantee from the owner, or any mortgage or judgement creditor may redeem each item of real estate within twelve months from the date of the delinquent tax sale.
 The redemption amount, payable to the Tax Collector, is the total of the delinquent taxes, penalties and costs along with interest as explained below.
-If the successful bidder assigns his interest in any real property purchased at the Delinquent Tax Sale before the end of the redemption period, the grantee from the successful bidder shall furnish the Tax Collector with a conveyance, witnessed and notarized, a copy of the bid assignment form may be obtained from the Tax Collector’s Office.
+If the successful bidder assigns his interest in any real property purchased at the Delinquent Tax Sale before the end of the redemption period, the assignee from the successful bidder shall furnish the Tax Collector with a conveyance, witnessed and notarized, a copy of the bid assignment form may be obtained from the Tax Collector’s Office.

 Interest Due on Redemption